grassroot/RPi-temperature/README.md

 ## Prerequisites

 - Raspberry Pi (naturally) fixed with One Wire temperature sensor (DS18B20) to report temperature values.
 Read [here](http://humbletux.blogspot.com/2012/12/yet-another-raspberry-pi-temperature.html) about my setup.
-- Required packages: sqlite3
+- Required packages: `sqlite3`

 ## Installation

+Assumption is that you have followed my path covered [here](http://humbletux.blogspot.com/2012/12/yet-another-raspberry-pi-temperature.html).

+- Install required packages: `sudo apt-get install sqlite3 git apache2`.

+- Download the project

+    $ cd /opt
+    $ sudo mkdir RPi-temperature
+    $ sudo chown pi:pi RPi-temperature
+    $ git clone git://github.com/grassroot/RPi-temperature.git

+- Change Apache's default webroot to point into application directory by modifying file `/etc/apache2/sites-available/default`:
+    - Modify `DocumentRoot /var/www` to `DocumentRoot /opt/RPi-temperature/http/application`.
+    - Modify `<Directory /var/www>` to `<Directory /opt/RPi-temperature/http/application>`.
+    - Reload the apache configuration: `sudo /etc/init.d/apache2 reload`.

-- Add a following lines to your crontab to store the temperature values to the database
+- Add a following lines to your crontab to store the temperature values to the database.
+The script will create the database under data/ at first run.
 <pre>
     # Store temperature values to the database every 10 minutes
     */10 * * * * /opt/RPi-temperature/scripts/w1-store-temp
 </pre>

+- Run the store-script manually to initialize the database and make sure it works.

+- Modify the database file and directory for Apache to be able to access it properly.

+    $ cd /opt/RPi-temperature
+    $ sudo chgrp -R www-data data
+    $ sudo chmod g+w -R www-data data

+- Create a new `http/application/protected/config/main.php` for the frontend by copying it from main.php.example in the sme directory.